Eyob Zambataro: Club career

 Zambataro made his Serie C debut for Padova on 25 November 2017 in a game against AlbinoLeffe.

 On 22 December 2019, he joined Serie C club Ravenna on loan until the end of the 2019–20 season.

 On 25 August 2020 he moved to Monopoli.

 On 10 August 2021 he was loaned to Serie C club Lecco.
 On 27 July 2022, Zambataro returned to Lecco on a permanent basis with a two-year contract.

+On 5 January 2024, Zambataro signed with Torres.

+Personal life

+Born in Addis Ababa, Ethiopia, he became an orphan in his early years, being housed in an orphanage together with his younger brother Akililu, who also had a short-lived football career as a goalkeeper.
+In 2007, both brothers were adopted by an Italian family from Monza.